Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 Vinsanity Shred Recipe Guide

-The Vinsanity Shred Recipe Guide is the rare “hit” in the V Shred line-up, stuffing more than 40 health-conscious recipes into this digital guide.
+The Vinsanity Shred Recipe Guide is the rare “hit” in the V Shred line-up, stuffing more than 40 health-conscious recipes into this digital guide so you can turn your bland meal plan into a gourmet feast.

 From healthy baked fish sticks to baked crispy, each recipe includes clear instructions, ingredients, macronutrients, and calorie counts to make these “dump” recipes as painless as possible.
 If you want LA-chef-created recipes without spending hours a day in the kitchen, this to-the-point recipe book is a clear winner.

-- Ingredients are low-fat dairy, vegetables, fresh meats, and whole grains
+- Ingredients are generally healthy foods (low-fat dairy, vegetables, fresh meats, and whole grains)

 - Moderately priced nutritious recipe book